grafana/grafana/docs/sources/installation/kubernetes.md

 1. Use `admin` for both the username and password to login.

 ## Deploy Grafana Enterprise on Kubernetes
 The process for deploying Grafana Enterprise is almost identical to the process above, except for some extra steps required to add in your license file.
+They are described in the following sections.

 ### Obtain Grafana Enterprise license
 To run Grafana Enterprise, you need a valid license.
 To obtain a license, [contact a Grafana Labs representative](https://grafana.com/contact?about=grafana-enterprise).
 This guide will assume you already have done this and have a `license.jwt` file.
 Your license should also be associated with a URL, which we will use further down in this guide.